 Permanent Exhibition - Louvre Museum

-But this depends in the current Java
+But this depends in the current Java code handling the Museums class.

-class contains a List
+The Museums class contains a List of Museum items:

 Museums.java